apache/comdev-site/source/contributors/becomingacommitter.md

 * [How to verify a release](https://apache.org/info/verification.html)

-Verifying release candidates and voting for the release is a critical part of an Apache project's life.
-It's also a great way to learn more about the project, understand how and why the ASF releases software, and raise your own profile in the project community.
+Verifying release candidates and voting for the release are critical parts of an Apache project's life.
+They are also a great way to learn more about the project, understand how and why the ASF releases software, and raise your own profile in the project community.